dominco5/project1/README.md

 * In which areas of Los Angeles do crime rates tend to be higher?
 * What demographic trends can be observed among victims in terms of age, ethnicity, and gender?

-Analysis/Trends: Most common types of crime, frequency of crimes, time of occurence, seasonal/yearly trends, type of weapon used (assault/violent crime), victim age/ethnicity, location

 Roles:
   Data Cleaning: Dominic, Andrea;
   Slides: Marie;
   Analysis/Visualization: All

 Conclusion:

-  Exploring Crime Patterns in Los Angeles

 In the course of analyzing crime data in Los Angeles, this project aimed to unravel the complex landscape of criminal activities, victim demographics, and incident characteristics.
 Through meticulous data analysis and insightful visualizations, key insights have been gleaned that contribute to a deeper understanding of the city's crime dynamics.

-Purpose and Scope:
-The primary purpose of this project was to shed light on various aspects of crime in Los Angeles, ranging from the distribution of crime categories to the demographics of victims.
-By delving into the data, we aimed to provide actionable insights that can inform law enforcement strategies, policy decisions, and community engagement initiatives.

 Key Achievements:

-    Crime Pattern Identification: The analysis uncovered prevailing crime patterns, allowing us to discern peak months and hours for different crime categories.
+* Crime Pattern Identification: The analysis uncovered prevailing crime patterns, allowing us to discern peak months and hours for different crime categories.
 This information can guide the allocation of resources and the optimization of law enforcement efforts.

-    Demographic Insights: By examining victim age ranges, ethnicities, and genders, we gained insights into the diverse demographic groups affected by crime.
+* Demographic Insights: By examining victim age ranges, ethnicities, and genders, we gained insights into the diverse demographic groups affected by crime.
 This understanding informs the creation of targeted support programs and resources for different segments of the population.

-    Premise Category Analysis: Understanding where crimes predominantly occur, such as outdoor locations and residential areas, aids in formulating location-specific crime prevention strategies.
+* Premise Category Analysis: Understanding where crimes predominantly occur, such as outdoor locations and residential areas, aids in formulating location-specific crime prevention strategies.

 Lessons Learned:
 Throughout this project, we learned the importance of data integrity, robust reporting mechanisms, and comprehensive categorization of incidents.
 The analysis also underscored the significance of cultural sensitivity and gender considerations when addressing crime prevention and victim support.